Q2 Resource Roundup (2025)

 • (ADDED 4/1) HANGA Sexual & Reproductive Health (SRH) is accepting applications for their Cohort 2 program, a 2 month learning curriculum, covering entrepreneurship, evidence, and SRH for 20 entrepreneurs in Sub-Saharan Africa looking to improve and scale their innovative and tech-driven SRH solutions.
 The Hanga SRH program will provide cohort members with grant funding valued at $10,000 USD with the scope to increase up to $30,000 USD for the top performing start-ups in the program selected to proceed to the acceleration phase.
 The deadline to apply is April 18, 2025.
 Learn more and apply here.

 • (ADDED 3/24) The Southern Equality Research and Policy Center (SERPC) developed the Southern Equality Research Grant to support students and early career researchers conduct rigorous research investigating social problems that affect the lived experiences and life chances of LGBTQ people in the region.
 Applicants may apply for any amount of funding up to $1,000.
 Applications must be submitted by April 18, 2025.
-The deadline to apply is Learn more and apply here.
+Learn more and apply here.

 • (ADDED 3/21) Black Girls Code is accepting applications for the second cohort of their Tech Prep Fellowship, a 12-week virtual intensive cohort program (May 19, 2025 - August 16, 2025) designed to support Black women and women of color (ages 18+) with technical interview preparation.
 This is a free program designed to provide current college computer science and CS-aligned students with the technical training and industry access needed to compete for summer internships at tech companies.
 The deadline to apply is April 18, 2025.
 Learn more and apply here.